Olesia32/pharo-spec-components/Documentation.md

 #### API

-- `items:` — set the list of values
+* `items:` — sets the list of available options
+* `allItems` — returns the full list of all items (before filtering)
+* `filteredItems` — returns the list of items currently matching the search query
-- `selectedItems` — returns the set of selected values
+* `selectedItems` — returns the set of currently selected items
-- `selectedIndexes:` — programmatically select multiple items
+* `selectedIndexes:` — sets the selected items by their indexes
-- `whenSelectionChangedDo:` — triggered when selection changes
+* `whenSelectionChangedDo:` — sets a callback triggered when the selection of any checkbox changes
+* `textInput` — returns the internal text input presenter used for filtering

 #### Example